dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 NCP is a container image that runs as an infrastructure K8S Pod on one of the worker nodes in the Kubernetes cluster.
 It is the management plane component that sits between the Kubernetes API Server (a Pod in K8s Master) and the NSX-T API (which is a service on NSX-T Manager).

-NCP creates a watch on Kubernetes API for any changes in "etcd" (K8S key/value database store).
+NCP creates a watch on Kubernetes API for any changes in "etcd" (K8S key/value cluster store).
 More info on "watch" can be found [here](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes)

 As soon as any changes occur on an existing resource or a new resource gets created in etcd (i.e. namespace, pod, network policy, service) then Kubernetes API notifies NCP and then NCP sends out API calls towards NSX-T Manager API to realize the required logical networking constructs in the NSX-T platform (i.e. creating container interface (CIF) as a logical port on a logical switch, creating a logical switch, router, load balancer, NAT and distributed firewall rules etc.)